|March 31, 2023|

 - The listed league dates are projected and tentative.
 Actual start date and other league dates may change based on circumstances surrounding the COVID-19 virus and related facility operations.

-- 7 regular season games with trained officials
+- 7 regular season games

 - Unlimited roster sizes – no per player fees for team registration

-- Team Shirts (first 10 included. $10 for each additional)
+- Team Shirts (First 10 included. $10 for each additional)

 - Playoffs for top teams

 LEAGUE FORMATAll teams will compete in the regular season and top teams advance to the playoffs.
 The number of playoff teams will be determined by the total number of teams in the league.
 As a co-ed league, the intended format is 3 male players and 3 female players on the court at a time.
 No more than 3 male players may be on the court at any one time.
 Teams may play an official game with 4 players but no more than 3 male players on the court at any one time.